Luke-Gentry/agentforce-mcp/README.md

 # MCP OpenAPI Server

-Run an MCP server which creates tools for a subset of API endpoints based on OpenAPI routes.

-Supports:

-- JSON and YAML local or remote OpenAPI schemas.
+A server that exposes multiple OpenAPI endpoints through [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol), allowing hosted AI agents to interact with your APIs in a standardized way.

+## What is this?

+MCP Server provides a bridge between AI models and your existing APIs by exposing OpenAPI-defined endpoints through the Model Context Protocol.
+This allows AI models to discover and use your APIs with properly typed arguments and responses.

+## Key Features

-- Exposing a subset of routes based on regular expressions.
+- **Selective Route Exposure**: Expose only specific routes based on regular expressions
+- **Server-Sent Events Transport**: Unlike many existing MCP implementations that use stdio transport, this project leverages SSE for hosted model communication
+  - Each route is available via SSE at `<host>/<namespace>/sse` (e.g., `https://my-mcp-server/stripe/sse`)
-- Providing strictly typed arguments to tools based on the schemas (supporting both the JSON body and query parameters).
+- **Type Safety**: Provide strictly typed arguments to tools based on schemas (supporting both JSON body and query parameters)
+- **Multiple Schema Sources**: Support for JSON and YAML OpenAPI schemas from local files or remote URLs
+- **Multi-User Support**: Share the same MCP tools across multiple users with standard HTTP authentication

+## Why SSE Transport?

+While many MCP implementations rely on stdio (Standard Input/Output) for local integrations and command-line tools, this project focuses on SSE transport to enable:

+- **Hosted Model Support**: Seamless integration with remotely hosted AI agents
+- **Simplified Deployment**: Easier to deploy and scale in cloud environments
+- **Multi-Tenant Architecture**: Support for multiple users through standard HTTP authentication headers

 ## Quick Start